AlexStan0/alexstan0/README.md

 # Alex Stan

 Hi There :wave: I'm Alex and welcome to my GitHub page.
 I am a passionate and skilled programmer with over 2 years experience in backend development.
-I am also very intersted in Hypervisors and Enterprise Hardware.

 ## Skills